durvaal/analysis-system/README.md

 - Reset: resets the analyzed data
 - Add new data: search for a random N and record the analysis on the chart
 - Remove data: removes the last analysis from the chart
-- Order data: order chart data by N value
+- Order data: order chart data by N value ASC

 ## Preview